 Smart asset maintenance program enhances personnel and equipment performance

-As an example, Ross shared about his contract with quite a large utility in New Zealand a few years ago.
+As an example, Ross shared his contract with quite a large utility in New Zealand a few years ago.
 The utility had 120 wastewater pump stations.

 At that time they were inspecting them every day.
 Ross saw this as a lot of inspections and wondered why they’re inspecting the pump stations every day.